fgadea/fgadea/README.md

 ![Felipe's GitHub stats](https://github-readme-stats.vercel.app/api?username=fgadea&show_icons=true&theme=transparent)

-- 🔭 I’m currently working at Hiberus as iOS Tech Lead.
+- 🔭 I’m currently working at Qvik as a Senior iOS Engineer.
 - 🔭 I love all related things about architecture.
 - 👯 I like to collaborate in Open Source projects.
 - 📫 How to reach me: felipe@fgadea.dev, 💬 Ask me about anything.